-Our exciting new is the ideal setting for you to gain hands-on experience, working with the same information and technology used by financial professionals all over the world.
+Our exciting Bloomberg Financial Markets Lab is the ideal setting for you to gain hands-on experience, working with the same information and technology used by financial professionals all over the world.

 You will gain vital insights into trading floor activities and financial market analysis, harnessing software used in financial markets worldwide and dealing with up-to-the-minute data.
 It will give you a whole new perspective on what it is like to work in this fast-paced arena.

 We are one of only a few universities to have invested in such exceptional learning facilities in partnership with Bloomberg, the global business and financial information leader.
 It puts a wealth of data at your fingertips, including company and director profiles plus analysis of current affairs from Bloomberg Intelligence.